hnguyentt/mousechd-napari/docs/server_setup.md

 2. SSH to your server: `ssh <hostname>`, enter the required password.
 3. `nano ~/.ssh/authorized_keys`  &rarr; paste the content of `id_rsa.pub` as new line
 4. <kbd>Ctrl</kbd> + <kbd>x</kbd> &rarr; <kbd>y</kbd>

+After this step, you can access to the server without entering password.

 ## Install the `mousechd` package